artsy/artsy.github.io/_posts/2022-01-06-a-year-in-review-2021.markdown

 - Collaborated with [iTechArt][] engineers on impactful projects
 - Migrated more repositories to deploy continuously
 - Significantly improved [Core Web Vitals][] across our web surfaces
-- Answered a bunch of questions in our #dev-help Slack channel to help get each other unstuck!
+- Answered a bunch of questions in our #dev-help Slack channel to help [get each other unstuck][unstuck]!
 - After many false starts, we finally agreed to pull the trigger on a full auction bidding engine rewrite
 - More stable end-to-end automated testing tooling (codenamed "integrity")
 - Worked with [Applause][] to help us with external QA for our mobile apps